MattWoelk/DirectedDiffusion/README.txt

 Lists:
-- interests (with sender node, type, id, and ifsent)
+- interests              ( with sender node, type, id, and ifsent          ) broadcast
-- exploratory data (which sender node, type, id, and ifsent)
+- exploratory data       ( with sender node, type, id,     ifsent, and data) broadcast
-- unsent reinforcements
+- reinforcements         ( with sender node, type, id, and ifsent          ) monocast
-- unsent reinforced data
+- unsent reinforced data ( with sender node, type, id,             and data) monocast
+  - sent to the corresponding reinforcement id

 Take in packet.
 Parse it.
 It is either an interest, exp data, or reinforcement